History of Vanderbilt Commodores football: Derek Mason era (2014–2020)

 Coach Mason had greater success at the helm in 2016.
 Vanderbilt finished the season 6-6, including wins over SEC rivals Georgia, Ole Miss, and Tennessee.
 They played in the Independence Bowl, losing to North Carolina State 41–17.
 Although the Commodores once again defeated in-state rival Tennessee in 2017, it was their only SEC victory.
 Vanderbilt ended the season with a record of 5–7.

 On November 28, 2020, the Commodores made history when Sarah Fuller, the starting goalkeeper for the school's women's soccer program, made an appearance in the second half of a 41–0 loss to Missouri.
 Fuller thus became the first woman to play in a Power Five football game when she took the opening kickoff of the second half of the game with a 30 yard squib kick.
-(It is important to note that the term “Power Five” was not in use when Katie Hnida became the first woman to score in an NCAA Division I-A game, college football's highest level, on August 30, 2003.)
+(The term “Power Five” was not in use when Katie Hnida became the first woman to score in an NCAA Division I-A game, college football's highest level, on August 30, 2003.)
 On December 12, 2020, Fuller kicked an extra point following a first-quarter touchdown in a game against Tennessee, making her the first woman to score a point in a Power Five football game.
 Fuller’s playing in these games rather than the usual player occurred due to the ongoing roster attrition arising from the COVID-19 pandemic and quarantine protocols.

 Clark Lea era (2021–present)

 On December 14, 2020, former Vanderbilt player, and Notre Dame defensive coordinator, Clark Lea was named the Vanderbilt head football coach.

 On October 5, 2024, Vanderbilt defeated AP No. 1 Alabama, 40–35, in arguably one of the biggest wins in the history of the Vanderbilt program, along with one of the biggest upsets of the season.
 Overall, it was Vanderbilt's first win against Alabama since 1984, and specifically in Nashville since 1969.
 Also, with the win, Vanderbilt earned its first victory over an AP top-5 opponent, having previously been 0–60 against such teams.

 Vanderbilt would go on to finish 7-6 (3-5 SEC), defeating Georgia Tech in the Birmingham Bowl for its first winning season (and Bowl victory) since 2013.

 On October 20, 2025, after defeating No. 10 LSU, Vanderbilt was ranked No. 10, making it the first time they have been ranked in the top ten on an AP poll since their No. 10 ranking during the 1947 season.
 The team also made multiple College GameDay appearances in the same season for the first time in their entire history, first with No. 10 Alabama on October 4, 2025, and then with No. 15 Missouri on October 25, 2025.
+On November 29, following a 45–24 victory over in-state rivals No. 19 Tennessee at Neyland Stadium, the Commodores achieved their first regular season of 10 wins, ending the year 10–2.